aetheric-oss/se-services/docs/conops.md

 Especially in early phases with limited vertiport and aircraft, rideshares and charters will possibly charge a premium in order to fund further capital investment in the VTOL network.
 These premiums are planned to dissipate with increased access and vertiport competition.
 However, it would be honest to postulate that a socioeconomic disparity in ridership could be present in early operations.

 It is not Arrow's intention to solely market to high-income persons.
 In the long term, it is critical that all individuals spanning the income spectrum continue to choose VTOL services over automobiles.
 Politically, the support of affluent individuals and the popular vote of middle-to-lower income riders will be critical to establishing more vertiports and increasing rider throughput.
-Ethically and morally, it is incumbent that new and better transit solutions are offered equally to individuals of all socioeconomic status.
+Ethically and morally, it is incumbent that new and better transit solutions are offered equally to individuals of all socioeconomic statuses.
 Given that VTOL networks are an economic gateway, failure to do so would be a direct contribution to wealth inequality.

 ### 8.0.3 Political Opposition